blacklightpy/vaultofknowledge/Flow of Electricity.md

 - The Poynting Vector can describe the energy flow direction as a shortcut due to the rising electric and magnetic fields (which arise due to the motion of electrons), and this points in the direction of the resistances in the circuit, and outwards from the battery.
 - This means current flows to each point in the circuit.
 - In AC too, though electric field flips, the magnetic field does too, and hence the direction of flow of energy remains the same.
+- Since the load continuously uses up the energy passed by the fields, that is why current keeps flowing, because the load is an energy sink.

+>[!NOTE]
+> For machines, it can be understood as flowing through the machine circuit or PCB traces, but in case of living beings, they use the energy in strange patterns, as if they are electric fieldbenders

 - The main experiment Derek used to show this theory was a classic case of a transmission line, which is modeled using a "lumped element method", and the equations used in it are called the [[Telegrapher's equations]].
 ---